fluid-project/infusion/README.md

 ### How Do I Run Tests? ###

-To test a build it is advisable to serve the contents of this directory using a web server and then opening [tests/all-tests.html](https://github.com/fluid-project/infusion/blob/master/tests/all-tests.html) in a web browser.
-The browser will need to remain in the foreground because some of the tests require window focus.
+There are two options available for running tests.
+The first option involves using browsers installed on your computer and the second uses browsers available in a VM.

+#### Run Tests Using Browsers Installed On Your Computer ####

-Automated tests can be run by first [installing Testem](https://github.com/testem/testem/#installation) and then running ``testem ci --file tests/testem.json`` in this directory.
-Any browsers that Testem detects on your platform will be launched with test results returned in the [TAP](https://testanything.org/) format.
+Using this option requires the installation of [Testem](https://github.com/testem/testem/#installation) and then running ``testem ci --file tests/testem.json`` in this directory.
+Any browsers that Testem finds on your platform will be launched sequentially with each browser running the full Infusion test suite.
+The results will be returned in your terminal in the [TAP](https://testanything.org/) format.
 You can use the ``testem launchers`` command to get a list of available browsers.

+Please note that any browsers launched will need to remain in the foreground because some of the tests require window focus.

+#### Run Tests Using Browsers Installed In a VM ####

-A [Fedora VM](https://github.com/idi-ops/packer-fedora) can be automatically created using tools provided by the [Prosperity4All Quality Infrastructure](https://github.com/GPII/qi-development-environments/).
-Please ensure the [requirements](https://github.com/GPII/qi-development-environments/#requirements) have been met.
-The ``vagrant up`` command can then be used to provision a new VM.
-Typing ``grunt tests`` will run the Infusion tests using Testem in the VM and report the results in your console.
+If installing Testem is not preferable, a [Fedora VM](https://github.com/idi-ops/packer-fedora) can be automatically created using tools provided by the [Prosperity4All Quality Infrastructure](https://github.com/GPII/qi-development-environments/).
+After meeting the [QI development VM requirements](https://github.com/GPII/qi-development-environments/#requirements) the ``vagrant up`` command can be used to launch a VM which will contain Testem and several browsers.
+Typing ``grunt tests`` will run the Infusion tests in the VM and the results will be displayed in your terminal.

 ### Modules ###